Germany's new approach to COVID-19 crisis management | DW | 15.12.2021

 On Sunday, Germany's new Health Minister Karl Lauterbach took to the TV talk show "Anne Will" to explain his strategy in the fight against the pandemic: To break the delta wave with contact restrictions, then administer as many booster shots as possible to protect the population against the new omicron variant, and to speed up the development of new vaccines that are better suited to combat new variants.

 Lauterbach also promised to involve scientists more in political decision-making.
-Unlike his predecessor in office, Jens Spahn, who had no medical background, Lauterbach is a renowned physician and epidemiologist who has taught at Harvard in the US.
+Unlike his predecessor in office, Jens Spahn, who had no medical background, Lauterbach is a renowned physician and epidemiologist who has taught at Harvard in the United States.

 But combining the two roles is not easy.
 Referring to a new study from the UK, Lauterbach told his 700,000 Twitter followers: "Early booster vaccination seems sensible, probably necessary."

 A newly established panel of scientific experts in the Chancellery has held its first meeting aiming to bring scientists and politicians together.
 Its 19 members are experts in the fields of virology and immunology and medicine in general, but also ethics and psychology.
-It also includes the heads of two central organizations: the Robert Koch Institute (RKI) and the Permanent Vaccination Commission STIKO.
+It also includes the heads of two central organizations: the Robert Koch Institute (RKI), the federal agency responsible for disease control and prevention, and the Permanent Vaccination Commission STIKO.

 Lauterbach took pains to stress that political decisions, however, will be made by the politicians — and not by the council.